lateyeezus/Discord-Definitive-Edition/README.md

 # Discord: Definitive Edition
+"Experience Discord the way it was truly meant to be created."
 [A fanmade theme of a remaster for Discord].

 To install and apply Definitive Edition, please get a modded version of Discord. (ex.
 Vencord, BetterDiscord etc)